Turkish Hammam & Everything You Need To Know

 • Take a set of dry clothes and underwear with you to get changed into afterward.

-• You might want to wash your hair afterward, especially if you do opt for the oil massage.
+• You might want to wash your hair afterward, especially if you opt for the oil massage.

 • It’s customary to tip the attendant after the service, with 20% of the price of the hammam being a reasonable amount.